-Put the Spring in your step with this season’s walks and rides and download the new Spring Walking & Cycling Newsletter.
+There is something for everyone with the latest walking and cycling newsletter and its available to download now.
 It's the perfect companion if you enjoy walking and cycling in Sefton.
 The newsletter is full of events and activities delivered through the Active Travel teams within Sefton along with information about partner organisations events and activities with a cycling and walking theme.

-It's produced on a quarterly basis and will be available in hard copy from Health Centres, Libraries, Community Venues and Leisure Centres in the next couple of weeks.
+It's produced on a quarterly basis and is also available in hard copy from Health Centres, Libraries, Community Venues and Leisure Centres.
 The newsletter is available here for download now.
-This latest edition covers the period from April to June 2018.
+This latest edition covers the period from July to September 2019.

-Alternatively contact us through our contact page and we can send you a copy when they are available.
+Alternatively contact us through our contact page and we can send you a copy.

 The bikes are dark green, quality built and robust long lasting cycles, specifically designed to be low maintenance.
 Their specification is as follows :